 Money challenges are a great way to reset our financial habits.

 13. Waste Nothing

-They suffered from life long hard labour and afterwards poor health from it.
+They suffered from lifelong hard labour and poor health afterwards.

-Even today, despite living in the best time to be alive in history, there’re people who live on less than $2 a day.
+Even today, despite living in the best time to be alive in history, there are people who live on less than $2 a day.